yuvalPerets/Virtual_Printer_manager_system/README.md

 we are using local host portal 8080 for the server <br>

 ## How To Use
+before you can start sending msg to the server it's imoratnt do define the queue <br>

 we explained how to use the client in previous part , so we will foucs on how to use the server,<br>
 the server currently got 12 valid enpoints that can be used as follow : <br>
 ![image](https://user-images.githubusercontent.com/120096334/221850102-8d8399cb-b528-4c5f-8616-61fbfbcdff8b.png)<br>